dusk-network/docs-public/src/content/docs/developer/smart-contract/guides/debugging.md

 `rusk::chain::rusk: Tx ... executed with 2900000000 gas and err Some("Unknown")`.

 The transaction has clearly been processed successfully as it can be seen by the gas being paid, but something went wrong while calling the contract.
-The recommendation would be to use the debug and host_debug features and litter the contract code with `dusk_core::abi::debug` calls to see exactly where the contract crashes.
+The recommendation would be to use the debug and host_debug features and litter the contract code with `dusk_core::abi::piecrust_debug` calls to see exactly where the contract crashes.
 If this doesn't yield results, then it is recommended to print out the result of inter-contract calls directly, just to see what error is actually being returned.
 The error is likely the result of an error on the host, which has to pass through the contract barrier before being returned as a response.

 #### TokenAddress is just a [u8; 22]